Sha Tin Racecourse

 Sha Tin Racecourse is one of the two racecourses for horse racing in Hong Kong.
 It is located in Sha Tin in the New Territories.
 It is managed by Hong Kong Jockey Club.

 Penfold Park is encircled by the track, and the Hong Kong Sports Institute is located immediately south of the property.

-Michael Jackson planned to perform at the racecourse on his Dangerous World Tour, which was the start of the third leg, but it did not materialize due to the dates conflicting with the racing season.

 History

 The racecourse was built in 1978 (under the administration of Sir David Akers-Jones, the then-Secretary for the New Territories) on reclaimed land and is the larger of the two tracks in Hong Kong.

 The course has 474 races per season including: